 - Avoid revving your engine to the red-zone marked on your dashboard

-- Pay regular attention to your wheel balancing and alignments and fix when any abnormality is observed.
+- Pay regular attention to your wheel balancing with HD Wheels and alignments and fix when any abnormality is observed.

 - Never allow gas/fuel to dry out in your car.
 This makes the engine suck dirt which is really bad for the engine.

 - Park your car in the shade, or use windshield sun guard or car cover.